 that step was skipped over.
 Maybe that step is a "trade secret".
 But

 when you look at how low-tech the operation is, I wouldn't be surprised if

-they used they used something very similar to my method to shape their paddles!
+they used something very similar to my method to shape their paddles!

 More about bandsaws